arcus/education_modules/omics_orientation/omics_orientation.md

 ### Transciptomics

-An organism's **transcriptome** is the RNA that is transcribed from the DNA, and **transcriptomics** is the qualitative (what transcripts are present) and quantitative (how much of each transcript is present) study of these RNA transcripts.
-While some RNA transcripts are the template to be translated into proteins, it is becoming increasingly recognized that many RNA transcripts have important biological roles beyond encoding proteins!
-And while every cell in an organism has the same genome, the transcritome will vary from cell to cell populations and can change in response to changes in the environment, such as disease or treatment.
+An organism's **transcriptome** is all of the RNA that is transcribed from that organism's DNA, and **transcriptomics** is the qualitative (which transcripts are present) and quantitative (how much of each transcript is present) study of these RNA transcripts.
+While some RNA transcripts are templates to be translated into proteins, it is becoming increasingly recognized that many RNA molecules have important biological roles beyond encoding proteins!
+And while every cell in an organism has the same genome, the transcriptome will vary from between cell populations and can change in response to changes in the environment, such as disease or treatment.
 The primary technologies for studying transcriptomics are **microarray**, in which RNA fragments of known sequences are bound to a surface (or "chip") and the amount of each fragment is quantified, and **RNA-Seq**, in which RNA sequences (which can be known or unknown) are analyzed qualitatively and quantitatively using **next-generation sequencing** (in which millions of sequences can be run at one time).

 ### Proteomics

-Proteomics is the study of a cell's or organism's set of proteins.
-This involves not only quantifying how much of each protein is present, but also how they interact with each other and other molecules as well as how they are modified (a protein's function and regulation can often be affected by post-translation modifications).
-Like a cell's transcriptome, the **proteome** of a cell (or organism) is constantly changing in response to changing conditions.
+Proteomics is the study of a cell or organism's complete set of proteins.
+This involves quantifying how much of each protein is present, how they interact with each other and other molecules, and how the proteins are modified (a protein's function and regulation can often be affected by post-translation modifications).
+Like a cell's transcriptome, the **proteome** of a cell (or organism) is constantly shifting in response to changing conditions.
 The most common high-throughput method of studying the proteome is **mass spectrometry** (often called mass spec), in which proteins or protein fragments are **ionized** (or charged) and then separated based on their mass-to-charge ratio.
 For more information about protein mass spectrometry, check out [this beginner's guide to protein mass spec](https://portlandpress.com/biochemist/article/42/5/64/226371/A-beginner-s-guide-to-mass-spectrometry-based).

 ### Other topics

-A few other omics topics that you may come across include
+A few other omics topics that you may encounter include:

 * Epigenomics: The study of a cell or organism's **epigenome**, or the specific set of proteins and other molecules that bind to and regulate DNA.

 * Metabolomics: The study of the set of small molecules in a cell known as **metabolites** that result from cellular metabolism.

 * Microbiomics: The study of a system's microorganisms, such as those that live in the human digestive system.

+### Multi-omics

+In "Multi-omics approaches to disease", Hasin et al. write:

+>Each type of omics data, on its own, typically provides a list of differences associated with the disease.
+These data can be useful both as markers of the disease process and to give insight as to which biological pathways or processes are different between the disease and control groups.

+All of these biology domains that we have talked about so far are interconnected, and so it is perhaps not very surprising that there are circumstances in which it makes sense to take a **multi-omic** approach for a particular study.
+Biological processes are complex and can rarely be explained by just one set of molecules.
+Perhaps a disease-associated genomic variant might be due to contributions of differential regulation (the realm of transcriptomics) and/or changes in protein expression (which might be elucidated by proteomic analysis).
+A study into a specific disease might wish to examine all of the various biological processes that are altered, from cellular metabolism to gene expression.
+There are a variety of ways in which multiple omics domains might contribute to a more thorough understanding of biological processes!

 ### Quiz: Omics topics